Boston Mural Map

 Murals showcase a diverse pool of artists and skill.
 They also bring color and beauty into our everyday lives and routines!
 We’ve started to create a map of murals to celebrate the diverse cultural stories across the City.
-We now have just over 70 murals up but are working to make this map more comprehensive over the next few months.
+We now have more than 100 murals up but are working to make a more comprehensive map over the next few months.

 Since 2015, the City of Boston has worked with artists and community members to create many new murals.
 Some of these murals were completed by the Mayor’s Mural Crew.
 This map includes both recent murals commissioned by the City of Boston and those funded and organized by community and artist initiatives.

 In creating this map, we started with murals the City has recently commissioned, but we know we have a lot more to add!
 This map will continue to expand and become more comprehensive, growing to include: